 Imperial Gold Maca™

-is an herb food that nourishes the endocrine system of the
+is an herb food that may nourish the endocrine system of the body.
+It

 that the body can produce on its own just enough estrogen and

 progesterone so the majority of the unwanted symptoms dissipates within